mzy2240/ESA/docs/rst/installation/pre_reqs.rst

     the `Automation Server (SimAuto) add-on
     <https://www.powerworld.com/products/simulator/add-ons-2/simauto>`__
     installed.

+    * **NOTE**: the authors of ESA have tested with Simulator versions 17 and 21.
+It is likely, but **not guaranteed**, that ESA will work with all Simulator versions 16-21.
+If you encounter a problem with a particular version, please file an `issue
+      <https://github.com/mzy2240/ESA/issues>`__ and we may be able
+      to help (if we can get access to that particular Simulator version).

 *   `Git Large File Storage (LFS) <https://git-lfs.github.com/>`__ (**OPTIONAL**: required to download case files and run tests).
 After installing Git LFS, simply change directories to the ESA repository,